 If you need emergency dental treatment

-If you have a dental emergency, eg you need a tooth removed, but can’t afford it, a Special Needs Grant from Work and Income can cover some of the cost.
+If you have a dental emergency, eg you need a tooth removed, but cannot afford it, a Special Needs Grant from Work and Income can cover some of the cost.

-If you need dentures after having teeth removed but can’t afford them, you can apply to Work and Income for help paying for them.
+If you need dentures after having teeth removed but cannot afford them, you can apply to Work and Income for help paying for them.

 If you have a Community Services Card, you can get free or low-cost emergency dental treatment for pain relief or infection, eg emergency fillings or removing a tooth.
 The work is done at the hospital or by dentists contracted by the District Health Board (DHB).